bxparks/AceUtils/src/mode_group/README.md

 # Mode Group

+**Deprecated**: The `mode_group.h` header and its `ModeGroup` and `ModeNavigator` are deprecated.
+This was an attempt to encode the UI transitions of a small application (e.g. a clock with an LCD or LED display, and some buttons) in a way that was data driven.
+The alternative was to use a series of switch-statements that dispatched to short code fragments to handle external events (such as button presses, and periodic clock signals).
+It turned out that while using switch-statements seemed simplistic and verbose, it was far easier to understand and maintain compared to the  `ModeGroup` and `ModeNavigator` framework which became difficult to understand after a few months away from the code.
+I think this is another example where simple and verbose code wins over clever code because the execution path of the simple code is explicit and easier to follow.

 The `ModeGroup` struct defines a tree of sibling and parent/child modes which define the different modes of a clock that can be controlled by 2 buttons.